Essential Junk Journal Supplies & Where To Find Them

 • Collall All Purpose Glue: I use this for glueing large paper areas as it’s quick and dries clear.
 It’s also fairly inexpensive.

 Whichever glue you decide to use, there’s one thing you have to be wary of – warping your paper!
-From what I understand (I’m certainly no glue expert!), the best glue for junk journals usually contain acetone and are acid-free.
+From what I’ve learned over the years, the best glues for junk journals usually contain acetone and are acid-free.
 I believe these ingredients prevent warping and the degradation of paper over time.

 I never thought I’d own as many different types of glue as I do now, but they each have their pros and cons within this craft, so put together, I’ve got all my bases covered.